Verita-Artificial-Intelligence/Chime_AOP_Demo/frontend/src/services/README_LLM_Integration.md

-# LLM Integration for AOP Builder
+# LLM Integration for Workflow Builder

 ## Overview
-The AOP Builder now supports dynamic workflow generation using Large Language Models (LLMs).
+The Workflow Builder now supports dynamic workflow generation using Large Language Models (LLMs).
 When users input requests that don't match the predefined "fraud" or "compliance" keywords, the system will use an LLM to generate a custom workflow.

 ## Setup